 They didn’t.
 All three men finished with four fouls and double-digit scoring totals, Lyons getting 16 and Edwards 12.
-Parker stayed focus on defense and tenacious around the baskets, grabbing five rebounds (four defensive) in the final quarter.
+Parker remained focused on defense and stayed tenacious around the basket, grabbing five rebounds (four defensive) in the final quarter.

 Last year’s disappointing first-round exit from the playoffs benefited Chiba this season, according to Parker.

 “We always use last year as a learning experience,” Parker said.

 Yuki Togashi and Ryumo Ono, the most recognizable faces of the franchise (both of whom had key performances in Sunday’s series finale — eight points and eight assists for Togashi, nine points and six assists for Ono), Aki Chambers, Kosuke Ishii and Fumio Nishimura, among others, have all found their niche on this team.

 Like Peppers, Parker doesn’t demand the spotlight at this stage of his career.
 But both players clearly enjoy seeing their teammates shine and elevate their games.

 But once more think back to 2007.
 Again: Neumann got it right about Peppers and Parker.
 They remain keys to success for their respective teams.